Astrophysics (Index)About

 (a radius for a stable orbit of a satellite around a planet)

-A Laplace radius (rL) is a limit on the radius of an object's (moon's) orbit around a planet, above which the star has a greater likelihood of making the orbit unstable.
+A Laplace radius (rL) is a limit on the radius of an object's (moon's) orbit around a planet, above which the host star has a greater likelihood of making the orbit unstable.
 It takes more factors into account than does the simpler Hill radius.

 rL5 = J2R2a3(1-e2)3/2M/MStar